corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/env-prod-test.md

 # Deploying in a testing or production environment

 These instructions will guide the user through the UAT or production configuration to deploy the following components.
-They are intended for firms deploying Corda Enterprise.
+They are intended for firms deploying Corda: Enterprise Edition .

 * Corda Node